rubyworks/yes/qed/constraints/08_length.md

 TODO: more detailed assertions on returned errors list.

-The above covers the basics of count constraints.
-The following will test a large set of count scenarios stored in [count.yml](count.yml).
+The above covers the basics of length constraints.
+The following will test a large set of length scenarios stored in [fixtures/length.yml](fixtures/length.yml).

-    Table('fixtures/count.yml', :stream=>true) do |set|
+    Table('fixtures/length.yml', :stream=>true) do |set|
       yes = YES::Lint.new(set['schema'])
       errors = yes.validate(set['data'])
       errors.assert == set['assert']